 “Being able to give to other people what they don’t have and what we take for granted every day, inspires us to create more projects like this one”.
 These are the words of María Ramiro, from the Colegio Europeo de Madrid, one of the 700 students that took part in the second edition of the RetoTech_Fundación_Endesa Festival, organised by the Endesa Foundation and the Community of Madrid.

-Promoting technical knowledge among youngsters and supporting technological innovation in schools are the main objectives of this initiative.
-The 51 centres selected from among 126 that submitted entries, were provided with robotics kits and 3D printers to carry out their projects thanks to RetoTech Fundación Endesa.
+To promote technical knowledge among young people and foster technological innovation in schools are the main objectives of this initiative.
+A total of 262 centres put themselves forward for the last edition, 43% more than the previous year.
+Of these, 110 participating centres were chosen, 60 from Madrid, 20 from Aragón and 30 from Andalusia.
+These centres had robotics kits and 3D printers to carry out their projects thanks to RetoTech Fundación Endesa.

 In June 2019, at Endesa headquarters, we held the awards ceremony for the 4th edition (2018-2019 academic year), which was attended by 825 students and 130 teachers from 75 primary and secondary schools in Madrid and 15 in Aragón.